linoyh/Final-project-8200dev-course/README.md

 Usage: deploy.sh [test|prod]

-This script deploys the project to test and prod servers creating final-project dir on the test or prod server via ssh copy docker-compose.yaml file to machine final-project dir using scp ssh to the $machine (test ot prod) and bring the application up check if the current server is test. if does copy the test.sh script to the project dir and runs it
+This script deploys the project to test and prod servers copy final-project dir on the test or prod server via ssh by scp copy docker-compose.yaml file to machine final-project dir using scp ssh to the $machine (test ot prod) and bring the application up check if the current server is test. if does copy the test.sh script to the project dir and runs it